Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 ### Fixed Footer and CSS Modals
 #### --- * --- * === { Fixed Footer } === * --- * ---
 ![Fixed Footer](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/documentation/4.%20Fixed%20Footer.png)
-Why? - Provide Users an unobtrusive fixed footer with a scrollable Google Map and CSS Modals to provide additional information regarding the use of the website (probably not required), links to the API's and Code Snipptes used to the benefit of collaborating developers and employers, as well as a Contact Form to engage with me and a credibility modal ("Ego-page").
+Why? - Provide Users an unobtrusive fixed footer with a scrollable Google Map and CSS Modals to provide additional information regarding the use of the website (probably not required), links to the API's and Code Snippets used to the benefit of collaborating developers and employers, as well as a Contact Form to engage with me and a credibility modal ("Ego-page").

 Use Case cross-reference ([please see main README.md for details](https://github.com/NaoiseGaffney/CitiesInCountries#processes)):